 Is there an enrollment fee if I use a payment plan?

 No enrollment fees will be charged for the Cedarville payment plan.
-A monthly interest rate of 7% annual, daily simple interest, will be charged on outstanding balances past the first due date.
+An interest rate of 5% annual will be charged monthly on outstanding balances past the first due date.

 I missed a payment plan due date.
 What will happen?